 If you’re having trouble on the command line, make sure to include both your input and the error message you’re getting.

-In the chat rooms and forums, code can be displayed differently from normal sentences by using backticks (``), which can be found above the Tab key on US and UK keyboards.
+In the chat rooms, code can be displayed differently from normal sentences by using backticks (``), which can be found above the Tab key on US and UK keyboards.
 Backticks are not the same as single quotation marks (‘’), which are found to the left of the Enter key.